submarcos/django-vectortiles/docs/installation.rst

    pip install django-vectortiles[mapbox]

-This will include subdependencies to generate vector tiles from mapbox_vector_tiles python library.
+This will include sub-dependencies to generate vector tiles from mapbox_vector_tiles python library.